OpenTechStrategies/torque-devenv/README.md

 The `.env.template` file explains the circumstances in which a developer may want to populate these variables.

+In order for this devenv setup to work properly, you must create a `.env` file from the template _and_ configure the `SVN_*` variables.

 5. Run `vagrant up`

 This will build the machine and run the configuration.
 The final output will expose what the IP address of your guest machine is.
 This is dynamic and frequently changes between restarts.